top of page

 Updated: Oct 3, 2023

-I’ve made no secret of my love for seasonal vegetables, and I especially love recipes that combine a bunch of them together so that you know you are getting the full spectrum of all the nutrients they contain.
+I’ve made no secret of my love for seasonal vegetables, and I especially love recipes that combine a bunch of them together so that you know you're getting the full spectrum of all the nutrients they contain.

 When I was teaching cooking and nutrition in an after-school program for kids, we taught a lesson called Eating a Rainbow.
 Most of the students were familiar with the term, but they didn’t really know what it meant.
 I had to gently break it to them that, no, it didn’t mean eating a package of rainbow skittles ;)

 Many phytonutrients are actually plant pigments.
-The plant produces them as part of its defense strategy – perhaps mimicking something that is poisonous to the bird that might eat it, perhaps allowing it to camouflage itself among other, tastier plants.
-The way those pigments benefit human bodies include acting as antioxidants and feeding the good bacteria in our guts.
+The plant produces them as part of its defense strategy – perhaps mimicking something that is poisonous to the bird that might eat it, perhaps allowing it to camouflage itself among other, tastier, plants.
+Those same pigments support us when we eat vegetables by acting as antioxidants and feeding the good bacteria in our guts.

-There are thousands of phytonutrients known to have health benefits, and more research is being done every day.
+There are thousands of phytonutrients which have health benefits, and more research is being done every day.
 The takeaway for busy people, trying to eat well without focusing too much on the science, is to eat a rainbow.
-And not a pale faded rainbow of produce shipped for long distances in the middle of winter, but the vibrant rainbow of just-picked summer vegetables.
+Not a pale faded rainbow of produce shipped for long distances in the middle of winter, but the vibrant rainbow of just-picked summer vegetables.

-*One of the most vibrant exceptions to the proteins-are-brown rule is salmon, which gets its lovely pink color from astaxanthin, a phytonutrient known as a carotenoid.
+*One colorful exception to the proteins-are-brown rule is salmon, which gets its lovely pink hue from astaxanthin, a phytonutrient known as a carotenoid.
 Astaxanthin, which also occurs naturally in shrimp and other crustaceans, is a potent antioxidant.
 Heart health, skin health, neuro-protection, and preventing macular degeneration are just a few of its potential health benefits.

 Recipe Variations

-• Tune in next week for more about why I recommend a combination of olive and avocado oil in the dressing.
+• I use a combination of olive and avocado oil in the dressing.
+I like the taste of olive oil, but the brand I use (extra-virgin, from Costco) has a very strong flavor, so I cut it with the neutral tasting avocado oil.
 100% of either would be fine.
-I use olive oil because I like the taste, but the brand I use (extra-virgin, from Costco) has a very strong flavor, so I like to cut it with the neutral tasting avocado oil.

-• Fun fact, quinoa also contains a phytonutrient called a saponin, which is a soap that coats the seeds of the plant and wards off insects.
-It's very bitter, which is why it's important to rinse the dry quinoa it before cooking.
+• Quinoa contains a phytonutrient called a saponin, which is a soap that coats the seeds to scare away insects.
+Saponin is very bitter, which is why it's important to rinse the dry quinoa before cooking.

 Creating this blog is a labor of love for me, and I hope that you enjoy the recipes and nutrition information.
 My real business, which I also love, is providing one-on-one nutrition coaching services to people who want to fine-tune their diet and lifestyle to improve their health.
 If that describes you, schedule a free call and let's talk about how I can help you.